leberSmeaton/programming-task/README.md

 **gem 'rspec-rails'**

 - testing framework with more flexibility to create tests and work and minimise edge issues.
-- A great testing gem as generates folders and files when creating models, which means we don't have to.
+- A great testing gem as generates folders and files when creating models, which means we don't have to generate as much by hand.

 **gem 'factory_bot_rails'**